dawallin/SpaceBall/README.md

 2. Open `index.html` in a modern browser (or serve the repository statically) to play the latest build.
 3. Keep the experience static so it can be deployed to GitHub Pages without a backend.

+## Testing
+1. Run `npm test` to execute the deterministic Node-based checks that cover rail geometry, tilt calculations, and the scoring pocket layout described in `docs/specs/touch_controls.feature`.
+2. To enable the Playwright end-to-end suite, install dependencies with `npm install` (requires network access) and rerun `npm test`.
+When Playwright is available the command will also launch the browser-based scenarios; otherwise it prints a skip message so the unit checks can still run in constrained environments.
+3. You can force the browser suite at any time with `npm run test:e2e` once Playwright is installed.

 ## Publishing to GitHub Pages
 GitHub Pages can serve the site directly from the repository root.
 To publish:
 1. Push the `main` branch to GitHub.